Writer, Director, Producer Emilie Upczak

 Night Lights Denver is a collection of light and projection-based art installations throughout Downtown Denver.

-“The Controlled Wild” is a film that explores human industry, expansion, boundaries, public and private land, wildlife, and wildlife corridors in the west.
+A film that explores human industry, expansion, boundaries, public and private land, wildlife, and wildlife corridors in the west.
 The film visually explores the tensions inherent in the intersection of the natural world and human industrial endeavor.
-Made with artist, Nicholas Emery.
+Made with visual artist, Nicholas Emery.

 This film explores human industry, expansion, boundaries, public and private land, wildlife, and wildlife corridors in the west.